-As a member of the SWIFTTMfamily of dc/dc TPS54073 low-input regulators, the voltage synchronous buck PWM high-output current converter integrates all required active components.
-Included on the substrate with the listed features are a true, high performance, voltage error amplifier that enables maximum performance and flexibility in choosing the output filter L and C components; an undervoltage-lockout circuit to prevent start-up until the input voltage reaches 3 V; an internally or externally set slow-start circuit to limit in-rush currents; and a power good output useful for processor/logic reset, fault signaling, and supply sequencing.
+As a member of the SWIFTTMfamily of dc/dc regulators, the TPS54073 low-input voltage high-output current synchronous buck PWM converter integrates all required active components.
+Included on the substrate with the listed features are a true, high performance, voltage error amplifier that enables maximum performance and flexibility in choosing the and output filter L components; С undervoltage-lockout circuit to prevent start-up until the input voltage reaches 3 V; an internally or externally set slow-start circuit to limit in-rush currents; and a power good output useful for processor/logic reset, fault signaling, and supply sequencing.